SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 .. note::

-   Implicitly unwrapped optionals should not be used when there is a possibility of a variable becoming ``nil`` at a later point.
+   Do not use an implicitly unwrapped optional when there is a possibility of a variable becoming ``nil`` at a later point.
    Always use a normal optional type if you need to check for a ``nil`` value during the lifetime of a variable.